NguyenHoangNhat-git/Coding-Agent/README.md

+# 🚧 **Work in Progress** – This project is under active development.
+Expect breaking changes and incomplete functionality.

 # 🧠 Simple Local AI Coding Assistant

 An offline AI coding assistant that runs **locally** and integrates directly into VSCode.
-It uses a FastAPI backend with a local LLM (e.g., Qwen2.5 7B by default) and a custom VSCode extension to provide code explanations, refactoring suggestions, and other developer tools **without sending code to the cloud**.
+It uses a FastAPI backend with **LangGraph + Ollama** (Qwen2.5 7B by default) and a custom VSCode extension to provide code explanations, refactoring suggestions, and tool-augmented developer help — all **without sending code to the cloud**.

 ---

 ## ✨ Features

 - ⚡ **Runs locally** — keep your code private.
-- 📝 **Code selection processing** — highlight code(optional) and ask the AI anything.
+- 📝 **Code selection processing** — highlight code (optional) and ask the AI.
-- 🔄 **Streaming responses** for real-time feedback.
+- 🔄 **Streaming responses** with LangGraph.
-- 🧠 **Short-term memory** — remembers previous interactions in a session.
+- 🧠 **Memory** — per-session history stored in MongoDB.
+- 🛠 **Tool support** — the agent can call functions (list files, run commands, etc.).
 - 🖥 **VSCode integration** via a custom extension.
-- 🧩 Easily switch to different LLMs (CodeLlama, Qwen, etc.).
+- 🧩 Easily switch models (Qwen, CodeLlama, etc.).

 ---